Pendulum-BaaS/pendulum-core/src/middleware/errorHandlingAndValidation/README.md

 };
 ```

-This ensures that invalid routes return errors in the same standardized format as application errors.
+This ensures that even invalid routes return errors in the same standardized format as application errors.

 # Validation System

-## Two-Tier Validation Architecture

-The validation system operates at two levels to ensure data integrity and security:

-### Tier 1: Route-Level Validation Middleware
-All requests pass through validation middleware before reaching the controllers.
-This middleware:
-- Validates required fields and data types
-- Sanitizes and normalizes input data
-- Checks format constraints (MongoDB IDs, email addresses, etc.)

-### Tier 2: Business Logic Layer
-Controllers focus on business logic execution, with most validation already completed at the middleware layer.
-The auth controller performs additional checks like password verification and user existence validation.

 ## CRUD Validation